Crowthecruel2/Origin-Story/2. Mechanics/Classes/Techie/Divine Techie.md

-This ability allows the player to build Tinker Gadgets.
+This ability allows the player to build Tinker Weapons that switch between forms and operate of off exotic energy.
 Only this player can use the supertech unless specified otherwise.